FuReSH/tool-usage_digital-humanities/README.md

         * [@BarbotEtAl2019WhichDHTools]
     + [ ] add DHd abstracts from the GitHub repositories
     + [ ] add metadata for all conference presentations and all journal articles in our corpus to Wikidata in order to link them to the mentioned tools
+        * this will require significant work to translate bibliographic data to data models in Wikidata
+    + [x] add all
 - analysis
     + [ ] use expanded TaPOR, SSH Open Marketplace tool list
     + [x] write output in form of edges table, which can then be used to link certain papers to certain tools on Wikidata